rayanlep/myapp_inventory/README.md

 <br>

 ## important
-# can demonstrate live on interviews, code is not available for reserving rights
+code is not available but can demonstrate live on interviews

 # tech stack
 flutter and postgres<br>